jadecobra/gym/python_tdd/docs/tdd_calculator.md

     add = None
     ```

-    the terminal will update to a new Error
+    the terminal will update to show a new Error

     ```python
     ================== FAILURES =============================